Why Juxtapid?

-Studies have not been conducted to tell us whether Juxtapid can help prevent problems from high cholesterol, such as heart attack, stroke, death or other health problems.
+Note: Juxtapid has not been studied to determine whether it prevents health problems such as heart attack, stroke, death, or other health problems.

 How Can Juxtapid Help?

 Juxtapid helps lower cholesterol in adults with HoFH.
-When taken together with other cholesterol-lowering treatments and a low-fat diet, Juxtapid may help get you closer to the goal set with your doctor.
+When combined with a low-fat diet and other treatments, it may help you get closer to your cholesterol goal.

 In a study of 29 patients with HoFH who were already taking other medications to lower their cholesterol, adding Juxtapid reduced: